 Chesapeake Experience is a local, non-profit 501 (c)(3) organization dedicated to providing environmental education on the Chesapeake Bay for students, teachers, special groups and the general public.
 Programs are experiential in nature and focus primarily on getting people on the Bay in kayaks.
 Chesapeake Experience is based in York County, VA, but serves the entire Hampton Roads region.

-Adrienne Richardson, Educator, Adrienne has spent most of her life living and playing in the Chesapeake Bay's watershed.
+Adrienne Richardson, Managing Director, Adrienne has spent most of her life living and playing in the Chesapeake Bay's watershed.
 After graduating from Old Dominion in 1999 with a BA in Science, she began teaching.
-Presently Adrienne lives in York County and teaches Earth Science and Marine Science at Grafton High School.
-Summer is by far her favorite season and she spends the school year day dreaming about kayak camp where the "classroom" is the Bay and the "students" are Chesapeake Experience campers!
+Summer is by far her favorite season and after spending 10 years dreaming about kayak camp during the school year, she decided to join the Chesapeake Experience fun full time in 2012!
+Now her "classroom" is the Bay and her "students" are the Chesapeake Experience campers!

 Cherise La Guardia, Educator, received a bachelor of science in biology fall 2007 and her masters in secondary science education in 2009, both from Virginia Tech.
 GO HOKIES!
 During the school year, she is a 6th grade science teacher at Peasley Middle School in Gloucester.
 Cherise has been with Chesapeake Experience since 2007.
 She believes the best way to teach children is to include as many hands on activities as possible, and the dirtier you get, the better!